data61/gnaf/README.md

 This method provides autocompletion on the street field which also sets the locality, postcode, state; thus ensuring valid data entry.

 #### Search Strategies
-For free text address entry, two search strategies are available:
+For free text address entry a fuzzy search is performed on the `d61Address` field as shown in the examples above.
-- if the `heuristics` checkbox is not selected then the [_all](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/mapping-all-field.html) field (which collates all terms from all GNAF fields) is searched for all the entered terms.
-Fuzzy matching allows for an edit-distance of 1 after the first two characters.
-Advantages:
-  - its the simplest thing that could possibly work;
-  - it makes no assumptions about address formatting.
-- if  the `heuristics` checkbox is selected then the a more targeted query of specific GNAF fields is attempted by using assumptions about address formating to extract fields from the text.
-Advantages:
-  - it may be faster;
-  - it supports field specific strategies such as different tokenization and pre-processing (Lucene `Analyzer`s) and matching (such as fuzzyness);
-  - using field specific term frequencies should provide better ranking.
+The shingle (n-gram) filter strongly rewards words appearing in the correct order whilst still matching terms out-of-order.

-When the address is entered into separate fields a third search strategy is used.
-This reuses some of the above heuristics to parse the data entry fields into finer grained GNAF fields.
+When the address is entered into separate fields it is parsed into finer grained GNAF fields for a very specific search.
-Advantages:
-- those described above for the heuristic strategy;
-- fewer assumptions about formatting because the input is partially segmented;
-- the autocompletion feature outlined in the previous section.

-See `src/main/webapp/query.js` for the actual query generation, which is more complex than outlined here.
+See `src/main/webapp/query.js` for the actual query generation.

 ### Command Line
 The [node.js](https://nodejs.org/) command line client was created for bulk lookup of 1.1M addresses from the DIBP Mail project.
 It requires node's `request` module, which is installed with: